Skip to main content

 The evaluative areas are these:

-As part of a tenure or five-year renewable term review, faculty are expected to demonstrate membership and active participation in a congregation of the CRCNA, a church in ecclesiastical fellowship with the CRCNA, or a Calvin University-supporting Protestant congregation.
+2. Calvin University faculty members are expected to engage in Christian practices that are sustained by membership in a congregation of the CRCNA, a church in ecclesiastical fellowship with the CRCNA, or a Calvin University–supporting Protestant congregation.

-As part of the tenure or five-year renewable term review, faculty members are expected to demonstrate dispositions that mark a life of Christian faith and service and to support students and colleagues in doing the same.
+5. Calvin University faculty members are expected to demonstrate the dispositions that mark a life of Christian faith and service and support students and colleagues as they do the same.

 1 Because Calvin University is under the authority of the CRCNA, when confessional or controversial issues arise with respect to confessional matters, the CRCNA, Calvin’s Board of Trustees, administration, and faculty work collaboratively to adjudicate these within the context of the Handbook for Teaching Faculty and the university’s Confessional Commitment and Academic Freedom document.
 If faculty are members of churches where doctrinal differences exist from the CRCNA, faculty are expected to do their work in affirmation with the creeds and confessions identified in the Covenant for Faculty Members.